qBraid/qBraid/docs/lab/troubleshoot.rst

 NoRegionError
 --------------

-If you are running an Amazon Braket notebook and get a ``NoRegionError``, it's likely that you have not enabled Quantum Jobs.
+If you are running an Amazon Braket notebook and get a ``NoRegionError``, it menas that not default AWS region has been set in ``~/.aws/config``.
+This can be fixed by (re-)enabling Quantum Jobs.
 Run

 .. code-block::